 Different Types of Frame Materials and the Pros/Cons of Each

 When you consider the question ‘which mountain bike should I buy?’, remember that the mountain bike frame is the skeleton/backbone of your bike.
 While your skill determines your cycling performance, the frame helps determine if your bike is nimble and/or durable.
+If you are particularly interested in Carbon Mountain Bikes vs. Aluminum Mountain Bikes, take a look at the link.
 Here are some of the common mountain bike frame materials on the market today:

 Table of different mountain bike frame materials

 |Steel||Affordable, reliable and widespread, steel is the material of choice of both department store bikes and professionally made ones for beginners..||Chromoly steel, the alloy of choice, is heavy.||Xspec 26” 21-Speed Folding Mountain Bike for Adult|

 |Aluminum||Stiff, light and affordable, this material is used to make both XC and downhill bikes.||Aluminum frames are denser sometimes because aluminum is not as stretchable as steel.
 This material is a bit more expensive than steel but can compete in lightness.||Schwinn Protocol 1.0 Dual-Suspension Mountain Bike with Aluminum Frame|